dominiquegarmier/auto-docs-action/README.md

 1. **Get Anthropic API Key**: Sign up at [console.anthropic.com](https://console.anthropic.com) and create an API key
 2. **Add Secret**: Go to your repository Settings → Secrets and variables → Actions, and add `ANTHROPIC_API_KEY`
 3. **Add Workflow**: Create the workflow file above in your repository
-4. **Push Changes**: The action will trigger on Python file changes
+4. **Push Changes**: The action will trigger on Python file changes and automatically push docstring updates

 ## Configuration